 - Show children the correct way to display and fold a flag.
 Guidance may be available from local scout troop, military installation, or veteran’s organization.
 (Can you spot the problem with the flag shown in the photo above?
 See ANSWER below.)

 - Volunteer at a local veterans hospital.
 Talk to patients about their lives and experiences.
 Include children in the conversation.
 Prepare children for the experience.
 Suggest questions for them to ask.
+Talk about other ways to honor veterans.

 - Read the Declaration of Independence and the Bill of Rights.
 Talk about why the writers decided to write what they did.
 Let your children pretend they are staring their own country and create their own framework of rights and responsibilities.